-If you haven't had the opportunity to experience Longyearbyen in advance of the trip, then we recommend staying an extra day or two before traveling home.
-It's always smart to add time for some rest and calmness before and after such a trip, to let the impressions sink in and see what's happening.
+We recommend everyone that is joining us on a trip to/from Longyearbyen to staying an extra day or two before traveling home/before the trip starts.
+Longyearbyen is a thriving little Arctic village, with the raw arctic natre It's always smart to add time for some rest and calmness before and after such a trip, to relax and let the impressions sink in.

 Travel - in general

 Very few row to Longyearbyen, a few more sail, but most fly.
-Norwegian and SAS fly to Longyearbyen, check out www.norwegian.no or www.sas.no.
+Norwegian and SAS fly to Longyearbyen.

 Safety and risk - in general